Packing Tips for Adventure Travelers

 Whenever you are travelling, you should pack your prescribed medication and some emergency pills for headaches and fever.
 Remember to take care of your health when travelling especially when you are set to do some rigorous activity.
 If you are planning to hike, you should already know that the altitude can make you nauseous.

-Swiss knives are convenient.
-You will always find good use of it, especially during emergencies.
+Swiss knives are convenient and you will always find good use of it, especially during emergencies.

-This is your lifeline when it gets dark.
-It’s an essential survival tool.
+This is your lifeline when it gets dark and an essential survival tool.
 Wherever you go, whatever kind of adventure you are planning to do, you must have a flashlight.

 Batteries are also crucial for your flashlight and other gadgets.
 Make sure you have packed some spare.